P^2O: Joint Policy and Prompt Optimization: Experiments

-As shown in Table~\ref{tab:qwen3-math-benchmarks}, P$^2$O consistently outperforms both the backbone model and the GRPO baseline across most mathematical benchmarks.
-On the DeepScaler-5K dataset, our best configuration achieves an average accuracy of 65.2\%, surpassing the GRPO baseline by 4.7\%.
-Similar performance gains are observed on the DeepMath-5K dataset, where P$^2$O yields a 6.9\% improvement over GRPO, demonstrating robustness across different training distributions.

-The benefits of P$^2$O are most pronounced in high-difficulty reasoning tasks that demand extensive exploration.
-Notably, on the AIME24 and AIME25 benchmarks under the DeepScaler-5K setting, P$^2$O improves upon GRPO by 12.9\% and 11.7\% respectively.
-These results empirically validate our hypothesis: prompt evolution bridges the exploration gap for hard samples, recovering vital training signals from instances that would otherwise remain intractable.
+\paragraph{Comparison with Baselines.} As shown in Table~\ref{tab:qwen3-math-benchmarks}, P$^2$O consistently outpaces all baselines by directly addressing the exploration bottleneck on hard samples.

+First, P$^2$O consistently outperforms standard GRPO and its variants.
+We observe that naively scaling the GRPO rollout budget (from 6 to 12) yields diminishing returns, with average accuracy plateauing near 54.8\% on DeepMath-5K and 57.0\% on DeepScaler-5K, while passively discounting hard samples (as in DAPO) actually underperforms standard GRPO by 3.2\%.
+By replacing the sampling budget with prompt evolution, P$^2$O breaks this scaling ceiling, achieving 64.2\% on DeepMath-5K under compute-equivalent conditions---a robust 9\% improvement over GRPO runs.
+Meanwhile, P$^2$O continues to outperform the GRPO baseline on both DeepMath-10K and DeepScaler-10K.

+Second, P$^2$O substantially surpasses the single-turn reflection baseline, which falls below even the standard GRPO performance (scoring only 50.4\% on DeepMath-5K).
+This severe degradation proves that simple teacher feedback is insufficient to provide high-quality guidance.
+Instead, it requires GEPA's iterative evolutionary process---which systematically optimizes the prompt against a single core objective---to reliably discover and internalize the correct reasoning trajectories.

-\paragraph{Impact of Reflection Models on Prompt Evolution.} Our comparison reveals that the optimal reflection source is task-dependent: on DeepScaler-5K, the Teacher-Reflection variant dominates (65.2\% vs. 62.4\% avg.), whereas on DeepMath-5K, P$^2$O$_{\text{Self-Ref}}$ (61.7\% avg.) surprisingly outperforms the Teacher-Reflection variant (57.9\% avg.).
-This divergence suggests that for certain specialized domains, a policy model may benefit more from self-generated refinements that strictly align with its own reasoning capacity, whereas an external teacher might introduce complex priors that are harder for the policy to internalize.
-Crucially, all P$^2$O variants consistently surpass the GRPO baseline across both datasets, confirming that the structural exploration enabled by GEPA is a robust driver of performance gains regardless of the reflection source.
+\paragraph{Impact of Reflection Models on Prompt Evolution.} The optimal reflection source proves task-dependent: on DeepScaler-5K, Teacher-Reflection dominates (65.2\% vs.\ 62.4\% avg.), while on DeepMath-5K, P$^2$O$_{\text{Self-Ref}}$ leads (64.2\% vs.\ 57.9\% avg.).
+This suggests that for certain domains, self-generated refinements better align with the policy's reasoning capacity, whereas external teacher priors may be harder to internalize.
+Scaling to 10K amplifies this pattern: on DeepMath-10K, P$^2$O$_{\text{Self-Ref}}$ achieves the best overall result (66.2\% avg.) while Teacher-Reflection drops to 55.5\%; on DeepScaler-10K, both remain competitive (62.7\% vs.\ 58.9\% avg.).
+Crucially, all P$^2$O variants consistently surpass the GRPO baseline across all datasets, confirming that GEPA-driven structural exploration robustly improves performance regardless of the reflection source.